 Created to commemorate the day that peace was restored between the Jewish tribes, allowing women to marry men from different tribes, many see Tu B’Av as symbolizing the freedom to love without prejudice.

-Reform Judaism believes that whether a couple consists of different genders or the same gender, their love is valid and worthy of acceptance.
+Reform Judaism believes that whether a couple consists of different genders or the same gender, their love is equally valid and worthy of affirmation.

 Frequently, though, society still imparts an implicit bias: When two partners appear to be of different genders, they are often assumed to be “straight”; if both individuals appear to be of the same gender, they’re assumed to be “gay.”
-But for queer couples with one or more partner who is bisexual, pansexual, or who does not generally identify with the gay/straight binary, this can cause feelings of erasure and invisibility.
-(Learn more about all of these terms, including how to be a good ally.)
+But for queer couples with one or more partner who is bisexual, pansexual, or who does not generally identify with the gay/straight binary, this can cause feelings of erasure and invisibility (learn more about all of these terms).

 Tu B’Av, however, can remind us that love transcends the gay/straight binary and exist in many different and beautiful forms.

 We’re both queer-identifying Jews (Chris is bisexual; Mo is pansexual) in relationships with partners who identify both as straight and as different genders than we do.
 Judaism has strengthened both of our relationships and brought us closer to our partners; Judaism has given us both comfort in our individual senses of queerness.
 We see Tu B’Av as, in part, an opportunity to affirm, cherish, and honor our respective relationships – which may look heteronormative to some but are, in fact, queer and sacred all at once.

 Indeed, Tu B’Av gives us a chance to be seen for who we are – to wipe away that gloss of assumption and reveal the diversity of relationships that exist in this world.